mojaloop/contrib-pisp-demo-svc/README.md

 Note: The nested structure can be replicated by using the Map data type in Firestore.

-You can use any info for the partyIdentifier and names but the consentId must be 555 for now - this is hardcoded in the mobile app so the consentId must match.
+You can use any info for the partyIdentifier and names but the consentId must be 555 or 985 for now - this is hardcoded in the mobile app so the consentId must match.

 (You can copy the example exactly and it will work)